Sohei Kamiya

-Sohei Kamiya (神谷 宗幣, Kamiya Sōhei) is a Japanese politician who is the founder and leader of the political party Sanseitō.
+Sohei Kamiya (神谷 宗幣, Kamiya Sōhei) is a Japanese politician who is the founder and leader of the right-wing populist political party Sanseitō.
 Kamiya has been serving as a member of the House of Councillors since 2022 through the Proportional Representation Block.
 He advocates "Japanese first" and anti-globalism.

-A conspiracy theorist who promotes COVID-19 and vaccine misinformation, Kamiya gained international media attention while campaigning for the 2022 House of Councillors election due to his antisemitic rhetoric during public appearances and campaign rallies.
+A conspiracy theorist who promotes COVID-19 and vaccine misinformation among others, Kamiya gained international media attention while campaigning for the 2022 House of Councillors election due to his antisemitic rhetoric during public appearances and campaign rallies.
 He has been described as a controversial politician and his party a cult by his political opponents.

 Early life

 Kamiya was born in Takahama, Fukui on 12 October 1977.
 He graduated from Fukui Prefectural Wakasa High School, majoring in science and mathematics.
 He then entered Kansai University's Faculty of Letters, Department of History and Geography (now called the Department of General Humanities).
 He moved to Suita, Osaka after graduating from the same university in 2001.
 He became an English and history teacher at Fukui Prefectural Wakasa Higashi High School.

 In 2002, he became an employee of Kamiya Store, a company run by his parents, and served as a store manager.
 In 2003, he made a short return as a teacher at Fukui Prefectural Wakasa Higashi High School.
 In 2004, he enrolled in Kansai University Law School's Legal Professional Training Course, completing his studies in 2007 and obtaining a Juris Doctor degree.